 The form of your professional project will depend upon the nature of the professional project that you carry out.
 A packet of course materials, for instance, will take on quite a different form than a redesign of a website, a packet of promotional materials for a small business, or grant proposal written to a government agency.
 Past projects have also included the following: an instructional manual for operating equipment in a factory; a comics-style set of instructions for a computer lab; a website redesign for a local coffee shop; a history of our first-year writing program; and training materials for volunteers at ACCESS, a local women’s shelter.

 With your professional project—whatever form it takes—you will include a project report.
 This report of 5,000 to 8,000 words should state a rationale for your project, describe the project’s audience and context, and discuss your methods (e.g., rhetorical strategies, technology).
 Your report should also explain how your coursework and secondary research informed your choices in carrying out your project.
-This report often begins as a proposal that you write at the start of your creative component in which you describe your plans for your project for your POS Committee.
+This report often begins as a proposal that you write at the start of your creative component in which you describe your plans for your project for your Academic Plan Committee.

 Professional Portfolio Option